 A flow chart is available which gives an overview of the possibilities and actions to be taken (see 14.3.1.
-Flow chart on page 28).
+Flow chart on page 31).

-To speed up the process of pre-charging refrigerant for large systems, it is recommended to first charge a portion of the refrigerant before performing refrigerant charging operation of outdoor unit.
+To speed up the process of pre-charging refrigerant for large systems, it is recommended to first charge a portion of the refrigerant before performing automatic or manual charging.
 This step is included in below procedure.
-This step can be skipped, but charging will take longer in such a case.
+This step can be skipped, charging will take longer in such a case.